Must Read Recommendations and Reviews

 The Brain That Changes Itself

 For decades, we believed the brain’s anatomy is fixed.
 We trusted the belief that a person with a TBI (traumatic brain injury) would suffer brain damage for life.
 When parts of the brain sustained damaged or could not function, we deemed them harmed to the degree the injury was permanent.
-This assumption was and is wrong.
+However, this assumption was and is wrong.
 Dr. Doidge shows through neuroscience the brain’s plastic nature, enabling it to perform functions lost to injury or anatomy.
 The writer explains how parts of the brain can reorganize themselves and perform functions previously presumed lost forever.

 Cheryl’s story is but one of many inspiring stories that make this book hard to put down.